 Skip to main content

-1. Configuring the Identity Provider (IdP).
-This is Okta, Ping Identity, or a similar service.
+1. Configuring an Identity Provider (IdP), such as Okta, Ping Identity, or a similar service.

-2. Configuring the Service Provider (SP), which is Anyscale.
+2. Configuring your Service Provider (SP), which is Anyscale.

 The specific steps to configure an IdP vary between provider.
 Ensure that you complete all steps before you configure Anyscale.
 If your organization uses an IdP other than the following, contact Anyscale support because additional allow-listing may be necessary.